 Find the center and draw two small vertical lines to mark the length of your zipper from the end of the teeth to the outside of the zipper stop at the other end.
-You have a long rectangular box which the teeth of your zipper will fit inside.
+You have a long rectangular box in which the teeth of your zipper will fit inside.

-Position the lining fabric correctly on the outer fabric and pin it in place to stop it shifting.
+Position the lining fabric correctly on the outer fabric and pin it in place to stop it from shifting.
 Shorten the stitch length a little on your machine (I take mine from a 2.5 down to a 2) and then stitch exactly around the rectangle you just drew.

 If you haven't already done so, draw another line through the center of the rectangle right across.
 This is your cutting line.
 At each end, draw a triangle from the corners to that center line.
 Carefully cut along the center line until your reach the triangle, and then snip into the corners, close to, but not through, your line of stitching.

 Turn the lining fabric through the hole you just cut and out to the back.
 Press the opening neatly.
 Concentrate on getting the front neat.
 The inside may be a little puckered at the corners, but don't worry, no one will ever see that part.

 TIP – pinning the zip can create ripples and puckers.
-Use a double-sided adhesive tape to keep the zipper flat while sewing.
+Use double-sided adhesive tape to keep the zipper flat while sewing.

 Time now to place our zipper.
 You can use pins at this point, but I find it hard to get everything to lie flat that way, so I like to temporarily ‘glue' the zipper in place before I sew.
 I use a product called Wonder Tape, which is a double-sided temporary adhesive specially designed for sewing.
 Add some strips of the Wonder Tape to the reverse of the pocket opening and then pop your zipper over the top and press it in place.
 Check placement from the front and you can easily reposition it if you need to.